-The staff of a facility shall prepare copies of records requested by the Department on the day of request.
+The staff of a facility shall prepare copies of records requested by the Department within two working days or as determined by the Department.
 The Department cannot remove or disassemble any medical record during an inspection of the facility, but may observe the photocopying or make their own copies if the facility lacks the technology.
 The Department may request from an out-of-state applicant the compliance history of all out-of-state facilities owned by the applicant from the previous five years (Section 198.022).

-If a facility submits satisfactory documentation that a deficiency has been corrected, an on-site reinspection may not be required (Section 198.027).
+If a facility submits satisfactory documentation that a deficiency contained within the written report has been corrected, an on-site reinspection may not be required (Section 198.027).

-Every residential care facility I or II, intermediate care facility, and skilled nursing facility must post the most recent inspection report in a conspicuous place (Section 198.030).
+Every residential care facility I or II, intermediate care facility, and skilled nursing facility must post the most recent inspection report in a conspicuous place.
+Operators may redact any individually identifiable health information prior to posting an inspection report (Section 198.030).